jsmikhai/lab1/index.md

 # MY NAME IS JOSEPH MIKHAIL
 **I am a guitar fanatic and a car enthusiast.**

 Below is a picture containing some of the guitars in my collection from almost two years ago.
 Unfortunately, I do not have the SG's on the right or left side anymore, but the guitar in the middle is my most prized possession.
-It's a Fender American Professional Stratocastor that costed me an arm and a leg.
+It's a *Fender American Professional Stratocastor* that costed me an arm and a leg.
 Needless to say it is my nicest guitar.
 My amplifier is pretty cool as well - you can see it on the bottom right of the photo.

 ![This is a picture of some of my guitars.](PXL_20210113_032003358.MP.jpg)

 My favorite guitar players!
-Can you tell I like stratocasters?
+Can you tell I like *stratocasters*?
 1. John Frusciante of the Red Hot Chili Peppers
 2. John Mayer
 3. Stevie Ray Vaughan (probably)